maryprokh/data_analysis_examples/README.md

 # data_analysis_examples
-In this repository I'll save different examples related to data analysis sphere.
+In this repository I'll save different examples related to data analysis.